-When a member country draws dollars from the IMF, the Federal Reserve creates those dollars, which therefore constitute an injection of new dollar liquidity into the world financial system.
-While the IMF cannot itself create outside liquidity ad libitum, funds that it borrows under the General or New Arrangements to Borrow could represent outside liquidity if financed by central-bank money creation.17 Indeed, it is conceivable that Fund arrangements could evolve into central bank credit lines similar in effect to those extended by the Fed to the ECB and other central banks.
-(In the past the BIS has had access to central bank credit facilities.)
-In March 2009, the government of Japan, agreed to lend up to \$100 billion to the IMF, and further such bilateral agreements are likely.
+When a member country draws dollars from the IMF, the Fed creates those dollars, which therefore constitute an injection of new dollar liquidity into the world financial system.
+While the IMF cannot itself create outside liquidity ad libitum, funds that it borrows under the General or New Arrangements to Borrow could represent outside liquidity if financed by central bank money creation.
+Is Indeed, it is conceivable that IMF arrangements could evolve into central bank credit lines similar in effect to those extended by the Fed to the ECB and other central banks.
+(In the past, the Bank for International Settlements has had access to central bank credit facilities.)
+In February 2009, the government of Japan agreed to lend up to US\$100 billion to the IMF, and further such bilateral agreements are likely.

-The IMF's structure will enable it to extend liquidity in multiple currencies as the world evolves away from dollar dominance toward a more multi-polar system of several key currencies, including the dollar.
-Eventually, Fund assistance to richer countries might become more common than it has been in the past three decades - especially as countries now considered emerging converge to higher income levels.
+The IMF's structure will enable it to extend liquidity in multiple currencies as the world evolves away from dollar dominance toward a more multipolar system of several key currencies, including the dollar.
+Eventually, IMF assistance to richer countries might become more common than it has been in the past three decades-especially as countries now considered emerging converge to higher income levels.
 Indeed, the IMF could evolve into a truly global LLR, with access to individual central bank credit lines, thus institutionalizing the ad hoc methods that have been deployed in the current crisis.